tigerabrodi/all-my-notes/distributed-systems.md

 # Read Replication

 Read replication is a solution for distributed systems that are read-heavy, but don't write a lot of data.

-We'd have a leader node, and then follower nodes.
-The goal is to **remember** a specific value that has been sent by the client and written by the leader node.
+We would have a leader database, and then follower databases.
+The goal is to remember a specific value that has been sent by the client and written by the leader database.

-This means everytime someone wants to read a specific data, they can get it right away, the **cached** version of it, from one of the follower nodes.
-If they write new data, that will take some time to get updated for the follower nodes, leading to a consistency problem.
+This means every time someone wants to read specific data, they can get it right away, the cached version of it, from one of the follower databases.

+If they write new data, that will take some time to get updated for the follower database, leading to a consistency problem.
+This means that the user could likely end up getting the stale value.
+Also, take into account, that the follower databases don't get updated at the same time, hence there will be some time during the update when they aren't the same.

-This solution was invented early in web history, since web architects discovered that there were lots more reads than writes to web traffic.
+This solution was invented early in web history since web architects discovered that there were lots more reads than writes to web traffic.

 # Sharding